devloic/utils-plugin/README.md

 Empty playlists will be ignored.
 Empty stations (a station which does not include at least 1 playlist containing at least 1 music file) will be ignored.

-utils-plugin also expose a create-station task which creates a new station and starts it:
+utils-plugin also exposes a create-station task which creates a new station and starts it:
 ```
 azuracast_cli utils:create-station mynewstation
 ```